lowderchris/setup-OS/README.md

 ### Python 2 legacy code

 While sticking with Python 3.x is probably best for the long-run, you might occasionally run across some code that relies on older packages.
-In that case, install Python 2 with the following,
+Many projects are now suggesting that all new code is Python3.x compatible first, and that new users focus on this.
+In case you absolutely need these legacy packages, install Python 2 with the following,

 	sudo easy_install pip
 	pip install numpy